MediaComem/express-jwt-policies/README.md

 * `authenticationRequired` (boolean) - Whether successful authentication is required.
 If true, an error will be passed through the middleware chain if no valid JWT is found in the Authorization header.
-If false, an unauthenticated request will not cause an error, but the authenticated resource loader will not be called.
+If false, an unauthenticated request will not cause an error, and the authenticated resource loader will not be called.
 This defaults to the value of the `authenticationRequired` option provided when configuring the module (true by default).